benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `migration stop`

 Stop a migration from transferring and content to its target, placing it into the `STOPPED` state.
-You cannot resume an stopped migration.
+You cannot resume a stopped migration.

 ```text title="Stop a migration"
 SYNOPSYS